What Should a Christian Do When We Lose Our Cool?

 I’ve been playing full court ball for about 20 years with other men, two or three times a week at our local gym.
 It’s great cardio, it’s fun, and the competition is normally pretty good.
 Girls don’t play with us–not because they’re not allowed, but they just don’t.
 And kids definitely don’t play with us.

 Grace is an 8th grade girl.

 These are adults, this is fast paced, and they won’t go easy on her.
 I made this clear, but she was excited to get to start playing with us.
 After all, there’s no better way to improve your skills than to play against better players.
 Drills are important but can only take you so far.
 You need to play to improve.
-So over the past few months we’ve gone to the Civic Center two to three times a week to run with the guys for a couple hours.
+So over the past few months we’ve gone to the Civic Center several times a week to run with the fellas for a couple hours.
 I really enjoy this time with Grace, not just for basketball, but the quality time we get to spend together is special.

 Because I’ve been playing there for so long I know most of the guys very well, so they’ve said nothing about Grace joining us and have accepted her as just another player.
 Grace has a great shot and good mind for basketball, but she knows that if she plays against much higher competition–than the kids she’s been playing against–she’ll develop and advance in all other aspects as well.

 It has worked.
 I’ve noticed Grace’s skills and confidence improve by leaps and bounds.
 She’s even hit some game-winning shots.
 The ride home on those nights were filled with a giddy teenager.
 She’s having fun, feeling respected by the guys, and it’s one of the highlights of her week (and mine).